What is the Simplified Debt Restructuring Programme?

 Company is notified and has to pay a deposit

 If the company’s application to enter the SDRP is successful, the company will be notified of its acceptance into the SDRP.
-The company’s acceptance into the programme will be published on the designated website.
+The company’s acceptance into the programme will also be published on the Ministry of Law website.

 Duration of SDRP

 The default duration of the SDRP is 90 days starting from the publication of the company’s acceptance into the SDRP.
-During the SDRP, however, the company may apply to the Official Receiver for an extension of this period if required.
+During the SDRP however, the company may apply to the Official Receiver for an extension of this period using Form SDR-1 if required.

-The SDRP may be discharged before the expiry of the 90-day period if any of the discharge events described in the section below (under “discharge from SDRP”) occurs.
+The SDRP may be discharged before the expiry of the 90-day period if any of the discharge events described in the section below (under “Discharge from the SDRP”) occurs.
 These include the expiry of the SDRP period, a court deciding on the pre-packaged scheme of arrangement and other events.